 - Be open to learning and growing a little more every day

 We are also proud to share the honor of receiving the NACE Excellence Award for Diversity and Inclusion 2016 for all the work and dedication we do for the Reach (OUT) Conference LGBTQA+.
-Reach(OUT) is a partnership between Career Development, LGBTQA Resource Center and Office of Institutional Diversity & Inclusion.
+Reach(OUT) is a partnership between Employer Engagement and Career Design, LGBTQA Resource Center and Office of Institutional Diversity & Inclusion.

 At Northeastern, we strive for diversity and inclusion for all, and this award affirms our leadership in this area.